Commit Partnership: Q&A

-Our ultimate goal is entry into the workforce.
-To achieve that goal, community leaders have created eleven indicators that start with Pre-K enrollment all the way to college completion.
+Our main goal is entry into the workforce.
+To achieve that goal, community leaders have created 11 indicators that start with Pre-K enrollment all the way to college completion.
 For this specific project, our success is measured by an increase in college enrollment after graduating from high school.

 What are the greatest challenges to communicating with students?

 Students don’t respond to e-mails and rarely take the time to come by the counselor’s office, except for desperate circumstances.
-Phone becomes an effective form of communication, except that students often change their mobile numbers.
+As a result, the phone becomes an effective form of communication, except that students often change their mobile numbers.

 What are your goals for improving communication with students?

 We are providing timely information to students to help them in their college journey.
-Students are more proactively reaching out to counselors and asking questions as challenges arise .
+In effect, students are more proactively reaching out to counselors and asking questions as challenges arise .

 How has texting impacted the relationship between partner schools and students?